cartelgouabou/HMLoss/README.md

 - ISIC2019 [ISIC2019](https://challenge2019.isic-archive.com/).
 The original data will be preprocessed by `/isic2019_implementation/preprocessing/preprocessImageConstancy.m`and split by `/isic2019_implementation/preprocessing/train_valid_split_task.py`.

 ### Training
 We provide several training examples with this repo.
-Please refer to `codification_of_loss_function.txt` to know the coding of the cost function to use
+Please refer to `codification_of_loss_function.txt` to know the codification of the cost function to use

 # On cifar repo
 - To train the HMLoss baseline on long-tailed imbalance with ratio of 100